List of aviation accidents and incidents involving CFIT: Air Niugini Flight 73

 On September 28, 2018, Air Niugini Flight 73, a Boeing 737-8BK registered as P2-PXE, accidentally ditched shortly before landing at Chuuk International Airport, Weno, Micronesia.
-Out of the 47 occupants onboard, 1 was killed.
+Out of the 47 occupants on board, 1 was killed.
 When on approach, the pilots lost situation awareness and the aircraft fell below the glide path.
 As a result, the aircraft hit the waters.

 Aloha IslandAir Flight 1712

-On October 28, 1989, Aloha IslandAir Flight 1712, de Havilland Canada DHC-6 Twin Otter 300 registered as N707PV, crashed into mountains at an elevation of about 600 ft at night near Molokai Airport, Hawaii, United States, killing all 20 occupants onboard.
+On October 28, 1989, Aloha IslandAir Flight 1712, de Havilland Canada DHC-6 Twin Otter 300 registered as N707PV, crashed into mountains at an elevation of about 600 ft at night near Molokai Airport, Hawaii, United States, killing all 20 occupants on board.
 The captain's decision to fly into instrument meteorological conditions was one of the main reasons why the flight crashed.

 Turkish Airlines Flight 452

-On September 19, 1976, Turkish Airlines Flight 452, a Boeing 727-200 registered as TC-JBH, crashed on approach to Antalya Airport, Turkey, killing all 154 people onboard.
+On September 19, 1976, Turkish Airlines Flight 452, a Boeing 727-200 registered as TC-JBH, crashed on approach to Antalya Airport, Turkey, killing all 154 people on board.
 Investigation revealed that, during the night, the pilots mistook Isparta's city lights for the runway causing the pilots to descend early.